-

 Stage One

-During stage one we invited the community help us understand how you currently use the park and your ideas for improvements.
+During stage one we invited the community help us understand how you had been using the park and your ideas for improvements.

 Sixty two people participated in our survey, sharing their preferences and ideas for the park’s future.
-This has informed the design options we are presenting in this second round of engagement.
+This informed the design options we presented in this second round of engagement.

 FAQs